Rubinstein–Taybi syndrome: Presentation

 A 2009 study found that children with RTS were more likely to be overweight and to have a short attention span, motor stereotypies, and poor coordination.
 The study hypothesized that the identified CREBBP gene impaired motor skills learning.
 Other research has shown a link with long-term memory (LTM) deficit.

-It is diagnosed when a heterozygous pathogenic variant of the CREBBP gene is identified in the individual.
+RTS is diagnosed when a heterozygous pathogenic variant of the CREBBP gene is identified in the individual.
 It exhibits an autosomal dominant inheritance pattern, but some documented cases show heterozygous individuals exhibiting germline mosaicism.
-This condition affects men and women equally, and is often misdiagnosed with other diseases or disabilities that result in delayed mental development.
+This condition affects men and women equally, and is often misdiagnosed with other diseases or developmental disabilities.

 Genetics

-Rubinstein–Taybi syndrome is a microdeletion syndrome involving chromosomal segment 16p13.3 and is characterized by mutations in the CREBBP gene.
-Varying amounts of material are deleted from this section of the chromosome and accounts for the spectrum of physiological symptoms.
+Rubinstein–Taybi syndrome, in many cases, is a microdeletion syndrome involving chromosomal segment 16p13.3 and is characterized by mutations in the CREBBP gene.
+Varying amounts of material are deleted from this section of the chromosome and account for the spectrum of physiological symptoms.

 The CREBBP gene makes a protein that helps control the activity of many other genes.
 The protein, called CREB-binding protein, plays an important role in regulating cell growth and division and is essential for normal fetal development.
 If one copy of the CREBBP gene is deleted or mutated, cells make only half of the normal amount of CREB binding protein.
 A reduction in the amount of this protein disrupts normal development before and after birth, leading to the signs and symptoms of Rubinstein–Taybi syndrome.

-Mutations in the EP300 gene are responsible for a small percentage of cases of Rubinstein–Taybi syndrome.
+Mutations in the EP300 gene, located on chromosome 22q13.2, are responsible for a small percentage of cases of Rubinstein–Taybi syndrome.
 These mutations result in the loss of one copy of the gene in each cell, which reduces the amount of p300 protein by half.
 Some mutations lead to the production of a very short, nonfunctional version of the p300 protein, while others prevent one copy of the gene from making any protein at all.
 Although researchers do not know how a reduction in the amount of p300 protein leads to the specific features of Rubinstein–Taybi syndrome, it is clear that the loss of one copy of the EP300 gene disrupts normal development.

+CREBBP and p300 are the respective protein products of the paralogous genes CREBBP and EP300.
+Both of these related proteins, prototypical members of the p300-CBP coactivator family, have a bromodomain and a histone acetyltransferase domain and are able to bind to various gene-specific transcription factors as well as general transcription factors.
+Cell lines derived from RTS patients exhibit diminished acetylation of multiple histone proteins, particularly histone 2A and histone 2B, suggesting that this disease has its origins in problems with the regulatory mechanisms of transcription.
+The functions of CREBBP and p300 broadly overlap but do have co-activator–specific effects on gene expression.
+The proteins may also facilitate transcriptional elongation.